Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

-The definition of a smooth complex orbifold is rather technical, but similar in spirit to that of a smooth complex manifold.
-The main difference is that locally an orbifold looks like an open set of $\C^d/G$, where $G$ is a \emph{finite} group.
-The simplest example of a complex orbifold to keep in mind is the global quotient $\C/\Z_{m}$, where $\Z_m$ acts by rotation of $\frac{2\pi}{m}$.
-In particular, it make sense to talk about integration over complex orbifolds.
+One important consequence of this local description is that many differential-geometric notions familiar from manifolds, such as differential forms and integration, extend naturally to orbifolds.
+In particular, it makes sense to talk about integration over complex orbifolds.
 For the example of $\C/\Z_{m}$, given a function $f \colon \C \to \C$ that is invariant under rotation of $\frac{2\pi}{m}$, we can define

 Most of the results that hold for manifolds extend (with proper modifications) to orbifolds.
 Here is an example of the Euler characteristic.

 \begin{exercise} The Euler characteristic of an orbifold $X$ is defined as